DardenDSC/club-resources/recruiting/README.md

 and change management.
 Sometimes a team entirely from GAMMA are staffed on a project or only one GAMMA resource will be staffed on a project with a generalist consultant team.

 ---

+### Other Consulting Firms

+There are a number of other consulting companies which have data science teams.
+This includes Bain (AAG - Advanced Analytics Group), Olver Wyman (OW Labs), and L.E.K. consulting.

+---